-EHR Systems: Why, When and How to Successfully Replace Your EHR?
+EHR System: Why, When and How to Successfully Replace it?

 Although the EHR adoption rate has more than doubled over the past decade, significantly bolstered by passage of the HITECH Act in 2009, satisfaction with EHR systems is definitely trending downward.
 A study published last year by the U.S. National Library of Medicine showed that a shocking 67% of physician respondents were dissatisfied with their EHR and 31% were actively considering switching EMR systems because of their dissatisfaction.
 Over 30% considered dissatisfaction with their EMR a primary contributor to physician burnout.

 That's a lot of unhappiness—and a lot of practices potentially switching EHR vendors this year.

 If you're in that situation yourself, there's much to consider before actually making a change, both in terms of challenges and opportunities for enhanced productivity and overall practice performance.

 Electronic Health Record (EHR) Systems defined as "electronic or digital record of all health-related information (including demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports) on an individual that can be created, gathered, managed, and consulted by authorized clinicians and staff and shared across the entire healthcare ecosystem" offer a comprehensive view of a patient’s medical history.

 This includes patient information including primary care physician, specialists, pharmacies, laboratories, and emergency facilities, among other providers.
 As such, EHR Systems will include health information from all providers involved in a patient’s care.

 Components of EHR System